ashanr/book_management/README.md

-# Booking App
+# Book Management system

 This is a simple Laravel-based Book Management System that allows staff and readers to interact with the system.

 ## Features

-- Staff (Admin,Editor,Viewer) and Reader roles
+- Staff (Admin, Editor, Viewer) and Reader roles.
-- Dashboard for Staff and Readers
+- Dashboard for Staff and Readers.
-- Registration for both Staff Roles and Readers
+- Registration and Login for both Staff Roles and Readers.
-- User status management for Staff users
+- User status management for Staff users.
-- Book Create, Update and Delete
+- Book Create, Update, Delete, and Borrow functionalities.

+## Book Borrowing Feature

+- Readers can browse and borrow available books.
+- Admin and Editors can assign books to Readers for a limited date range.
+- Readers have a dashboard to view their borrowed books and borrowing history.
+- Email notifications are sent to Readers about book borrowings.

+## User Login

+- Separate login portals for Staff and Readers.
+- Staff users (Admin, Editor, Viewer) can manage books and user statuses.
+- Readers can register, log in, and interact with the book borrowing functionalities.

 ## Requirements